d3b-center/medullo-classifier-package/README.md

 	1. Expression Matrix
 		* A dataframe of NxM dimension containing expression values.
 		* Rownames are HUGO/HGNC gene symbols and column names are Sample identifiers.
-		* The following types of expression data are allowed as inputs: (1) FPKM (2) TPM (3) quantile normalized data (4) microarray data.
+		* The following types of expression data are allowed as inputs: (1) log2 transformed FPKM (2) log2 transformed TPM (3) quantile normalized data (4) microarray data.
-		* FPKM and TPM values need to be log-transformed.

 	2. Subtype information
 		* A vector of length M containing Medulloblastoma subtypes corresponding to each sample identifier.